AraBlocks/ara-contracts/README.md

 ### `async rewards.redeem(opts)` <a name="redeem"></a>

-Redeem Ara tokens (either from allocation return or from rewards) from AFS contract.
+Redeem Ara tokens (resulting from allocation return or from rewards) from AFS contract.

 - `opts`
   - `requesterDid` - The `DID` of the person redeeming tokens